Odgers berndtson

 Cyber security

 Every security team is thinking about generative AI, and how to use and develop it in a security context.
-Much of the concern centers on inaccuracies in the information it provides - hallucinations - and the data fed into learning models.
+Much of the concern centres on inaccuracies in the information it provides - hallucinations - and the data fed into learning models.

 This forces a decision on leaders.
 Do they embrace the complexity of generative AI, develop their own guardrails for staff to work by, or remain blinkered and ignore what could become serious cyber security threats?
 While challenging, generative AI at its current development level offers the opportunity for leaders to embrace it, make mistakes and learn from them to derive long-term benefits.